yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 ```
 ---

-## 🗒️ Notes
+## 📝 Notes & Future Enhancements
-- **JWT Expiration**: The access token has a limited validity period.
+- **JWT Expiration** – The access token has a limited validity period.
 Clients should use the refresh token to obtain a new access token when expired.
-- **Authorization**: Every API request must include a valid JWT token in the Authorization header (Bearer <JWT Token>).
+- **Authorization** – Every API request must include a valid JWT token in the Authorization header (`Bearer <JWT Token>`).
 - **Stateless or Stateful Authentication**: When implementing authentication with JWT, it's important to consider whether to use a stateless or stateful approach based on the application's needs.
-- **Data Validation**: Requests with missing or invalid fields will return a 400 Bad Request response.
+- **Data Validation** – Requests with missing or invalid fields will return a `400 Bad Request` response.
 - **Security Considerations**:
     - Never expose JWT tokens in frontend code or logs.
     - Use HTTPS to protect tokens in transit.
-    - Implement role-based access control (RBAC) to restrict API actions based on user roles, ensuring that only authorized users can perform specific operations.
+    - Implement `role-based access control (RBAC)` to restrict API actions based on user roles, ensuring that only authorized users can perform specific operations.
 Assign different roles such as 'ADMIN' and 'USER' to enforce proper access levels.
-- **Database Schema**: Ensure all necessary tables (users, roles, netflix_shows) are created and populated correctly.
+- **Database Schema** – Ensure all necessary tables (`users, roles, netflix_shows`) are created and populated correctly.
-- **Error Handling**: The API provides meaningful error messages with appropriate HTTP status codes (400, 401, 403, 404, 500).
+- **Error Handling** – The API provides meaningful error messages with appropriate HTTP status codes (`400, 401, 403, 404, 500`).

 ---

-## 📌 Reference
+## 🔗 Related Repositories
 - JWT Authentication with Kong GitHub Repository, check out [Spring Boot Department API with Kong JWT Authentication (DB-Backed Mode)](https://github.com/yoanesber/Spring-Boot-JWT-Auth-Kong).
+- Form-Based Authentication Repository, check out [Spring Web Application with JDBC Session](https://github.com/yoanesber/Spring-Boot-JDBC-Session).